 Give yourself a week when you come to this region and you won’t have to worry about making hard choices – you can do it all.
-Best of all, it’s a big adventure vacation that can be done on a small budget: Several campgrounds in the area make great base camps, including the shaded, mountain-top campground at Hanging Rock State Park, which has the added plus of access to the park’s 12-acre mountain lake with bathhouse and beach.
+Best of all, it’s a big adventure vacation that can be done on a small budget: Several campgrounds in the area make great base camps, including the shaded, mountaintop campground at Hanging Rock State Park, which has the added plus of access to the park’s 12-acre mountain lake with bathhouse and beach.
 Its cool waters are just the thing to revive your adventurous spirit.

 Paddle the Dan River

 The perfect river paddle combines idyllic scenery with a dash of friskiness.
-That sums up the 6.5-mile Preserve and Park Run trip offered by the Dan River Company in Danbury.
-Nearly 6 miles of the trip on the Dan River is through the 1,000-acre Hammer-Stern Wilderness Preserve, where rock outcrops give the impression of paddling in higher climes 50 miles to the west.
+That sums up the 6.5-mile Preserve Park Run trip offered by the Dan River Company in Danbury.
+About 5 miles of the trip on the Dan River is through the 1,000-acre Hammer-Stern Wilderness Preserve, where rock outcrops give the impression of paddling in higher climes 50 miles to the west.
 When you’ve paddled through the preserve, you won’t even notice because you’ll be floating the equally pristine northern boundary of Hanging Rock State Park, which also offers further protection from development.

 Hike the Sauratowns

 Hanging Rock and Pilot Mountain state parks bookend the ancient Sauratown Mountain range, which spans about 30 miles.
-Though the weathered Sauratowns only top out today at around 2,600 feet, that’s still 1,700 feet above the surrounding countryside, offering hikers an Appalachian experience in the central part of the state.
+Though the weathered Sauratowns only top out today at around 2,600 feet, that’s still 1,700 feet above the surrounding countryside, offering hikers an Appalachian experience in the central part of our state.

 After a long day on the trail, you’ll be up for a long evening in front of a plate of food.
 The town of Pilot Mountain has plenty of options, from the Mountain View Restaurant with its family-style Southern cooking, to Aunt Bea’s, with all-day breakfast and local barbecue.